awsdocs/aws-datasync-user-guide/doc_source/creating-task.md

 For more information about configuring a DataSync task, see [Configure task settings](create-task.md)\.

 The available options are as follows:
-+ **Data verification options** – Task data verification options specify how to verify data that's transferred by the task\.
++ **Data verification** – Task data verification options specify how to verify data that's transferred by the task\.
 For more information about configuring these options, see [Data verification options](create-task.md#configure-data-verification-options)\.
-+ **Ownership and permissions\-related options** – DataSync preserves metadata between storage systems that have similar metadata structures\.
++ **Ownership and permissions** – DataSync preserves metadata between storage systems that have similar metadata structures\.
 Depending on the storage system type, different options are used to configure such metadata preservation\.
 For more information about configuring these options, see [Ownership and permissions\-related options](create-task.md#configure-ownership-and-permissions)\.
-+ **File metadata options and file management** – You can configure DataSync tasks to copy file metadata, to keep deleted files, and to overwrite files in the destination\.
-For more information about configuring file metadata and file management options, see [File metadata options and file management](create-task.md#configure-file)\.
++ **File metadata and management** – You can configure DataSync tasks to copy file metadata, keep deleted files, and overwrite files in the destination\.
+For more information, see [File metadata and management options](create-task.md#configure-file)\.
-+ **Bandwidth options** – You can configure a bandwidth limit for DataSync tasks\.
++ **Bandwidth** – You can configure a bandwidth limit for DataSync tasks\.
 For more information about configuring bandwidth options, see [Bandwidth options](create-task.md#configure-bandwidth)\.
-+ **Filtering options** – When you transfer data from your source to your destination location, you can apply filters to transfer only a subset of the files in your source location\.
++ **Filtering** – When you transfer data from your source to your destination location, you can apply filters to transfer only a subset of the files in your source location\.
 For more information about configuring filtering options, see [Filtering options](create-task.md#configure-filter)\.
-+ **Scheduling and queueing options** – You can schedule a DataSync task to be run at a specific time\.
++ **Scheduling and queueing** – You can schedule a DataSync task to be run at a specific time\.
 If you are using a single agent to run multiple tasks, you can queue those tasks\.
 For more information about configuring scheduling and queueing options, see [Scheduling and queueing options](create-task.md#configure-scheduling-queueing)\.
-+ **Tags and logging options** – You can add one or more tags to a DataSync task\.
-You can also choose logging options to have DataSync publish logs for individual files or objects to the CloudWatch log group that you specify\.
++ **Tags and logging** – You can add one or more tags to organize a DataSync task\.
+For logging, you can have DataSync publish logs for individual files or objects to the CloudWatch log group that you specify\.
 For more information about configuring tags and logging options, see [Tags and logging options](create-task.md#configure-logging)\.